maelfabien/maelfabien.github.io/_posts/2020-2-18-Gender_proj.md

 ## Feature Extraction

 The concept behind this approach to gender detection is really simple.
 We first create a feature matrix from the training audio recordings.
-MFCC are extracted on really small time windows (±20ms), and when you run a MFCC feature extraction using `python_speech_features` or Librosa, it automatically creates a matrix for the whole recording.
+MFCCs are extracted on really small time windows (±20ms), and when you run an MFCC feature extraction using `python_speech_features` or Librosa, it automatically creates a matrix for the whole recording.

 Knowing that, extracting the MFCC of a audio file is really easy: